-95th Station - The 95th Station Area has 359 residential acres which allows for a maximum 44,875 dwelling units based on the County's maximum of 125 dwelling units per acre (DU/AC).
+95th Station - The 95th Station Area has 359 residential acres which allows for a maximum of 4,071 dwelling units, according to the Miami-Dade County's Comprehensive Plan's Future Land Use Map.
+This results in approximately 11.3 dwelling units per acre (DU/AC).
 Under the preferred land use scenario, the projected target population for the 95th Station Area is 12,500 people and, therefore, approximately 6,188 dwelling units will be required, needing 303 residential acres.
-The projected DU/AC will be 20.4, which is lower than what the County currently provides.
-Therefore, the land use changes within the 95th Station Area are not required to provide additional DU/AC.
+The projected DU/AC will be 20.4, which is 9.1 DU/AC higher than the current average.
+Therefore, the use of land within the 95th Station Area is recommended to provide, at a minimum, an additional 9.1 DU/AC.